 Obtaining citizenship in Israel – how can one make the Holy Land their home?

 Obtaining citizenship in Israel, or “just” permanent residence in the Holy land, is complicated for anyone who is not Jewish or entitled to immigrate to Israel under the Law of Return.
-Israel is the national home of the Jewish people, and is not an nation founded on free immigration from all corners of the world.
+Israel is the national home of the Jewish people, and is not a nation founded on free immigration from all corners of the world.
 As a law firm specializing in immigration and entry into Israel, we are often asked “I’m not Jewish – how can I immigrate to Israel”?
 Many prospective immigrants, as well as Israeli citizens who want to bring friends, spouses and relatives to Israel on a permanent basis, are not familiar with the legal intricacies involved.
-This article by attorney Joshua Pex will explain the Israeli laws governing immigration and Aliyah, as well as the possibilities of immigration open to non-Jews.
+This article by Attorney Joshua Pex will explain the Israeli laws governing immigration and Aliyah, as well as the possibilities of immigration open to non-Jews.

 The Law of Return is the main law which regulates immigration into Israel

 First of all, Israel is a Zionist state.
 The guiding principles of Israel’s immigration policy, from 1948 until present day, are the repatriation of the Jewish diaspora and the establishment of the State of Israel as the home of the Jewish people, which is open to the immigration of world Jewry.
 This policy was anchored in one of the principal laws enacted after the establishment of the state, the Law of Return (1950).
 In 2018, the Law of Return was established as a central component of the Basic Law: Israel as the Nation-State of the Jewish People (known as the “Nationality Bill”).
 Those who are eligible for Aliyah (immigration to Israel) based on the Law of Return are referred to as Olim.